zestyyyz/zestyyyz.github.io/README.md

-Btw I use fedora! yay
+Btw I use arch linux!